mrpmorris/Morris.Moxy/README.md

 }
 ```

-5. Moxy should be **FAST**.
+5. Moxy is **FAST**.
 Changes to the template should reflect in the code in real-time.
+No need to
+  recompile C# source code between changes.

 ## Getting started